 Yet, ironically, freedom of association is not only the precise freedom denied to employers by anti-discrimination laws, but also the very same freedom that surely guarantees a person’s right to be a member of a constitutional, legal political party, or express controversial political views outside of their work, without being at risk of losing their job.

 “One must be very disillusioned with democracy not to find it at least slightly unsettling that in Europe in the twenty-first century government employees are being banned from joining certain legal political parties but not others, legal democratic party leaders are being arrested in dawn raids for what they have said and political parties leading the polls are being banned by judges” (p57).

 Of course, racists and members of parties like the BNP hardly represent a fashionable cause célèbre for civil libertarians.
-But, then, neither did other groups targeted for persecution at the time of their persecution.
+But, then, neither did other groups targeted for political persecution at the time of their political persecution.
 This is, of course, precisely what rendered them so vulnerable to persecution.

 Political correctness is often dismissed as a trivial issue, which only bigots and busybodies bother complaining about when there are so many supposedly more serious problems and suffering around in the world.